 faculty Member

-Specific Duties and Responsibilities:
+Specific Duties and Responsibilities for instructional faculty:

 Responsible to perform instructional duties as assigned by the Vice President of the area, Deans and Department Chair, and to pursue the improvement of the instructional program.

 Responsible to his/her Dean for effective classroom performance, including accurate completion and timely submission of grades.